 Whip the whites of six eggs very hard, and mix with a half pint of sweet applesauce.
 Fill apples with this, dust over with powdered sugar, and bake in a moderate oven (350°F).

-To make this homemade apple dessert recipe from scratch, peel and core six apples and cut in small pieces.
+To make this old fashioned apple dessert recipe from scratch, peel and core six apples and cut in small pieces.

 Put apple pieces into a vessel, add a pony (ounce) of white wine, two ounces of water, one ounce of sweet butter, two ounces of sugar, and a small stick of cinnamon.